jburman/W8lessLabs.Blazor.LocalFiles/README.md

 <FileSelect @ref="fileSelect"></FileSelect>
 ```

 The FileSelect component is a non-visual component that will wire up the necessary plumbing to select and open files.
-Next, wire up some code to trigger and handle the file selections.
+Next, bind an event handler to respond to the file selections.

 ```